Anut-py/h-raylib/CONTRIBUTING.md

 `Raylib.Util.Colors` is very simple: it declares 26 colors defined in `raylib.h`, namely `lightGray`, `gray`, `darkGray`, `yellow`, `gold`, `orange`, `pink`, `red`, `maroon`, `green`, `lime`, `darkGreen`, `skyBlue`, `blue`, `darkBlue`, `purple`, `violet`, `darkPurple`, `beige`, `brown`, `darkBrown`, `white`, `black`, `blank`, `magenta`, and `rayWhite`.

-### The other 7 modules
+### The other 8 modules

 These modules contain only functions.
 Each of these functions corresponds to a C function.

+The `initWindow` returns a `WindowResources` value that must be passed to some `load*` functions and several other functions.

-The `unload*` functions are optional; even if you do not call them, all assets used by a program will be automatically be unloaded when it terminates (see the "Memory management" section).
-For some types (e.g. `Image`), there is no unloading function because the memory used by the type can be unloaded in function calls.
+The `unload*` functions are optional; even if you do not call them, all assets used by a program will be automatically be unloaded when it terminates.
+For some types (e.g. `Image`), an unloading function is not necessary.

+These changes are for automatic memory management.
+See the "Memory management" section for details.

 Functions that took a pointer as an argument in C were changed to take a regular type as an argument and return an updated version of the argument.